Medical Cleanroom Terminology: What Are Hoods?

 cleanroom-classification-quiz-cta

-Cleanroom Terminology: Air Change Rates
+Cleanroom Terminology: What Are Air Change Rates?

-Cleanroom Terminology: Air Change Rates
+Cleanroom Terminology: What Are Air Change Rates?

 Air Changes per Hour are important factors in determining the design and evaluating the performance of a cleanroom.
 The air changes per hour, airflow pattern, and exchange efficiency all have significant implications on cleanroom performance and cost, which in turn determines the return on investment for a cleanroom.